Homotopy theory of symmetric powers: Examples of model categories

 \subsection{Simplicial sets}

 The most basic example of a monoidal model category is the category $\sSet$ of simplicial sets equipped with the cartesian monoidal structure $A \t B = A \x B$ and the Quillen model structure, see, e.g., \cite[Theorem~I.11.3]{GoerssJardine:Simplicial}.
-All objects are cofibrant, so $\sSet$ is left proper, flat, and h-monoidal by \refle{all.objects.cofibrant}.
+All objects are cofibrant, so $\sSet$ is left proper, flat, and h-monoidal.

 Simplicial sets are symmetroidal: given any monomorphism $y \in \Sigma_n \sSet$ and a finite family of monomorphisms $v \in \sSet$, $y \pp_{\Sigma_n} v^{\pp n}$ is a monomorphism.
 Indeed, $y \pp v^{\pp n}$ is a $\Sigma_n$-equivariant monomorphism and passing to $\Sigma_n$-orbits preserves monomorphisms.
 By \refth{symmetric.weakly.saturated}\refit{symmetroidal.weakly.sat}, the acyclic part of symmetroidality follows if $y \pp_{\Sigma_n} v^{\pp n}$ is a weak equivalence for any~$y$ as above and any finite family of horn inclusions $v \colon \Lambda^m_k \r \Delta^m$ (where $m$ and $k$ are multiindices).
 To this end we first construct a homotopy $h \colon \Lambda\times\Delta^m\to\Delta^m$ from the identity map $\Delta^m\to\Delta^m$ to the composition $\Delta^m\To1{}\Delta^0\To1k\Delta^m$ such that $\Lambda^m_k\subset\Delta^m$ is preserved by the homotopy.
 Here $\Lambda$ is the 2-horn, which can be depicted as $0 \r 1 \gets 2$.
 We parametrize $h$ by~$\Lambda$ and not by the usual~$\Delta^1$ since~$\Delta^m$ is not fibrant.
 The map $h$ is uniquely specified by its value on vertices, i.e., $\{0,1,2\}\times\{0,\ldots,m\}\to\{0,\ldots,m\}$.
 We have $(0,i)\mapsto i$, $(1,i)\mapsto\max(k,i)$, $(2,i)\mapsto k$.
-Thus we have constructed a simplicial deformation retraction $\Lambda\times(\Lambda^m_k\to\Delta^m)\to(\Lambda^m_k\to\Delta^m)$ that contracts the inclusion $\Lambda^m_k\to\Delta^m$ to the identity map $\Delta^0\to\Delta^0$.
+Thus, we have constructed a simplicial deformation retraction $\Lambda\times(\Lambda^m_k\to\Delta^m)\to(\Lambda^m_k\to\Delta^m)$ that contracts the inclusion $\Lambda^m_k\to\Delta^m$ to the identity map $\Delta^0\to\Delta^0$.
 (Morphisms of maps are commutative squares, as usual.)
 The map $h$ gives rise to a simplicial deformation retraction

 using the fact that the diagonal $\Delta\colon \Lambda \r \Lambda^{\x n}$ is $\Sigma_n$-equivariant.
 It contracts the map $y\pp_{\Sigma_n}v^{\pp n}$ to the map $y\pp_{\Sigma_n}(\id_{\Delta_0})^{\pp n}$.
 For $n>0$ the latter map is the identity map on the codomain of~$y$, in particular, a weak equivalence, hence so is $y\pp_{\Sigma_n}v^{\pp n}$.